The Probe: Plot

 En route to Tokyo, a plane flies into a storm and the pilot is forced to ditch the plane into the eye of a hurricane.
 The crew and passengers awake on a life boat and soon discover that they have been captured by an alien space probe.

 The passengers captured are Jefferson Rome, Amanda Frank, Coberly (the pilot), and Dexter.
 They originally think that they're inside the eye of the hurricane and try to use the emergency radio.
 The four discover that they are not floating on the ocean, but are inside a foggy floor surface.
 The radio doesn't work.
 Once inside, the four are bathed in some sort of mist that emerges from a large circle atop a pedestal, which cleanses them and dries their clothing.
 Dexter is frozen within the light beam coming out of the same circle, but is rescued by the others before he is frozen completely.
 Dexter stays behind while the others begin to explore the inside of the probe.

 Jefferson Rome and the others discover a room with an alien telemetry system.
 The probe is drawing up seawater.
 Jefferson Rome remembers the space probe Surveyor, used to study other nearby planets such as Venus, Mars and Jupiter.
-The three survivors are being held captive in antiseptic chambers, where they are prey to some strange mutant microbes.
 A mutant microbe, larger than a person, attacks Dexter, and presumably consumes him, as the others are exploring the probe.
 Rome surmises that the raft was being subjected to testing and they got in the way.
 Rome, Amanda Frank and Coberly discover the giant microbe, but it is zapped by the alien's freeze beam.
 It splits off a portion of itself to survive.